-This Course aims to:
+This Course aims to;

 - 1. Explain the concept of logic families like DTL, TTL and ECL. - 2.
 Discuss the following concepts for designing a logic circuit: Boolean algebra, K-map, SOP and POS equations, minters, maxterms, QM method and VEM technique. - 3.
 Design and implement the arithmetic circuit, comparators, decoders, encoders, MUX, DEMUX, and PLD's. - 4.
 Provide the understanding of timing diagram and internal structure of various flip-flops (RS, JK, D and T). - 5.
 Design and implement the sequential circuits like registers and counters. - 6.
-Describe Datapath and ALU Design.
+Introduction to state machine approach design.